JamelHammoud/jampad/README.md

 jampad mcp --http --port 4100 --token "$JAMPAD_MCP_TOKEN"
 ```

 Every request must carry `Authorization: Bearer <token>`.
-Tunnel it through `ngrok` or `cloudflared` to expose safely.
-Or, if the remote machine has git access to the wiki, `git clone` it and run `jampad mcp` locally there instead.
+You can tunnel it through `ngrok` or `cloudflared`, or, if the remote machine has git access to the wiki, `git clone` it and run `jampad mcp` locally there instead.

 ## Notes from your phone